 Here’s how some of your data may be stored and separated.
 (Note: This is a simplified example.
 Workday has hundreds of data domains.)

 If we’re talking about the average employee, one with no additional designated HR or payroll security access, they can access books about themselves but wouldn’t be able to “sign out a book” about a coworker.
-Some data on other workers in the company, on the other hand (such as name, job title, department, location, work phone, work email, and photo), are treated as “generally available” and don’t require special security.
+On the other hand, some data on other workers in the company (such as name, job title, department, location, work phone, work email, and photo) are treated as “generally available” and don’t require particular security standards and guidelines.

 A Real-Life Example

-It’s not the manager’s business to know how much employees are contributing to retirement or whether they have a child-support order garnishing their wages.
-A manager may have access to more data than non-managerial employees, but they don’t have unlimited access, especially when it comes to their employees’ most sensitive data.
+It’s not the manager’s business to know how much employees contribute to retirement or whether they have a child-support order garnishing their wages.
+A manager may have access to more data than non-managerial employees, but they don’t have unlimited access, especially regarding their employees’ most sensitive data.

 Understanding Workday Security Roles

-One critical piece of the puzzle for your organization is ensuring that all employees have access to the data and functionality they need to do their jobs.
-Not only do they need the ability to access certain data in the system, but it’s also important to make sure that data doesn’t end up in the wrong hands.
+One critical piece of the puzzle for your organization is ensuring all employees have access to the data and functionality needed to do their jobs.
+Not only do they need the ability to access specific data in the system, but it’s also essential to ensure that sensitive data doesn’t end up in the wrong hands.

 This is where a role-based security group in Workday can come into play.